-Refer to the information below, and "Laundry Tips" on page 12 for control setting, sorting and loading information.
-NDTE: If your dryer has a Consumer Buy Guide, remove it and place it with your Use and Care Guide.
-Wipe out dryer drum with a damp cloth before using to remove dust from shipping and storing.
+Refer to the information below, and "Laundry Tips" on page 12 for control setting, sorting, and loading information.

+NOTE: To remove dust from storing and shipping, wipe out dryer drum with a damp cloth before using.

 Starting or stopping your dryer